Jerry Cantrell: Early career

-In 1985, Cantrell was going to winter semester of college, but he decided to quit it and moved to Dallas, Texas, to join a band with a couple of friends.
-Cantrell worked doing asbestos abatement around the Dallas and Houston area.
+In 1985, Cantrell was attending college during the Winter Semester, but he decided to quit it and moved to Dallas, Texas, to join a band with a couple of friends.
+Cantrell worked doing asbestos abatement around the Dallas and Houston areas.
 He also worked at the music store Arnold and Morgan Music Company.
 While working at the store, Cantrell bought what he described as his first "real guitar", a 1984 G&L Rampage.
 During that time, he had a band with Vinnie Chas (from Pretty Boy Floyd), called Sinister.
 Later they formed another band called Raze.

 While living in Dallas, Cantrell met an early incarnation of the band Pantera and started a long friendship with brothers Dimebag Darrell and Vinnie Paul.

 In 1985 or 1986, Cantrell moved back to Tacoma and began a band called Diamond Lie, which included singer Scott Damon, drummer Bobby Nesbitt and bassist Matt Muasau.
 The band started playing concerts in Tacoma and Seattle with the goal of getting a record deal.
 They recorded a four-song demo at London Bridge Studio.

 When Cantrell was 20 years old, he was working several part-time jobs to pay his rent, one of which involved throwing boxes of frozen fish in a warehouse.
 He spent his time outside of work playing guitar and jamming with any band he could find.

 Three weeks after his mother's death on April 11, 1987, Cantrell went to see the band Alice N' Chains perform at the Tacoma Little Theatre, and was impressed by the voice of the lead singer, Layne Staley.
 Diamond Lie played their last concert in July 1987.

 Cantrell met Layne Staley, then Alice N' Chains' lead singer, at a party in Seattle around August 1987.
 He was homeless after being kicked out of his family's house, so Staley invited Cantrell to live with him at the 24-hour rehearsal studio "The Music Bank".
 Shortly after Cantrell moved in with Staley at the Music Bank, Alice 'N Chains broke up.